 Why did we do it?
 We know what we like......

 Big Lou Sustain.
 Let's talk about physics.
-"Sustain" refers to the ability of a vibrating string, to keep vibrating for an extended amount of time.
+"Sustain" refers to the ability of a vibrating string to keep vibrating for an extended amount of time.
 A vibrating string has kinetic energy (1/2mv²).
 As this energy is transfered to the neck/body through the bridge, nut, frets and air, the energy dissipates, and the string vibrates less.
 The things that we can control are the nut, bridge, frets and wood.
 We can't control the air.
 Great stiffness and heavy weight (inertia) repel the transfer of kinetic energy better than lightweight components.
-Therefore, sustain is increased by using a very heavy Floyd Rose style bridge, with a heavy sustain block (inside the guitar body).
-The heavy locking nut is better than a lightweight standard nut.
-The heavier jumbo frets allow better sustain than the skinny frets.
+Therefore, sustain is increased by using hard tail bridge, or a weighted bridge (heavy sustain block inside the guitar body).
 The neck is wider (1-7/8") so it's heavier and stiffer than a "skinny fast neck".
-The components chosen for the Big Lou Wide Nut guitar contribute to it's good sustain.
+The components chosen for the Big Lou Wide Nut guitar contribute to its good sustain.
 It's not an accident.
 Good sustain comes understanding physics and from using heavy duty components.

 This section is imformational, but also designed to enhance the google rankings by allowing us to use the keywords more often.
 You can read it, but it's a bit boring.

 A wide nut electric guitar means that you can allow more room between the strings.
 The wide nut on the Big Lou electric guitar measures 1 7/8" wide.
 This wide nut allows for a full 8 mm between the strings.

 The wide nut on the Big Lou electric guitar is much easier for a beginner to play.
 Accuracy does not count as much.
 Your playing will sound better, as it is harder to make a mistake on a wide nut guitar.